arrowhead-f/x509-profile/proposal.md

 #### 2.1.4 `issuer`

 The DN of the issuer of the certificate in question.
-More specifically, this field contains an exact copy of the `subject` field of Section 2.1.6 from the certificate of its issuer.
+More specifically, this field contains an exact copy of the `subject` field of Section 2.1.6 from the certificate of its issuer, or a copy of the `issuer` field of the same certificate if it is self-signed.

 #### 2.1.5 `validity`